 THA will contact you to complete the process.
 This will involve eligibility verification to ensure you still qualify for assistance.

 No. When you get to the top of the list, we check to make sure you are eligible under our program rules.
-Learn more about those rules on our eligibility page.

 Our Housing Programs